 Lunges are a great lower body exercise that can be adapting to different abilities by adding or removing resistance.

 There’s the forward or the reverse version.
-It can be hard enough to get the balance right in this movement, so adding a jump to them as you switch legs like in the plyometric version is a pretty big ask.
+It can be hard enough to get the balance right in this movement, so adding a jump as you switch legs like in the plyometric version is a pretty big ask.

 Yes, it means you’ll get your heart rate going a bit more, but it also means you’re putting more impact on your joints which is a bit of a risk.